-* Don't miss more lesson activities from Education World in
+* Don't miss more lesson activities from Education World in our Memorial Day Archive.

 Education World provides five lessons to help students learn about the purpose and significance of Memorial Day.
 Click each of the five lesson headlines below for a complete teaching resource.
 (Appropriate grade levels for each lesson appear in parentheses.)

 Create a timeline of U.S. conflict and a Memorial Day Shoebox Parade to commemorate soldiers who fought for freedom.
 (Grades 3-12)